hangoutsbot/hangoutsbot/README.md

 6. find your actual account user name, the chat_id will be listed next to it

 ### getting other user ids, and/or if you know another bot admin

 If you are already a bot admin (or know another bot admin) you can join an existing Hangout with the bot participating and have the admin issue the following command `/bot user <your first/last name>` - this will dump the user id for the named user.

+# TODO

+* easier setup/configuration
+* run as service
+* integration with gitlab
+* secure json-rpc
+* more specific @mentions

 HangupsBot (original README.md)
 ===============================